Alfred Zeller

-Alfred Zeller (June 14, 1909 – June 4, 1988) was an American illustrator and painter born in New Orleans, Louisiana.
+Alfred Zeller (June 14, 1909 – June 4, 1988) was an American illustrator and painter born in Germany.

 Biography

-Zeller was the son of Henry John Zeller and Theresa Krewet.
-Alfred Zeller married Evelyn Josephine Monford of Galveston, Texas.
+Zeller was the son of Henry John Zeller and Theresa Krewet, born in Hamburg, Germany.
+In 1938, Alfred Zeller emigrated from Germany to Ecuador, and later to Houston, Texas.
+Zeller married Evelyn Josephine Monford of Galveston, Texas.
 In September 1944, they had a son, Gary Allen Zeller, in Houston, Texas.

 Alfred Zeller's first accepted drawing was a caricature for The Times-Picayune, a New Orleans newspaper.
 He then drew a series of cartoon postal cards for a novelty store.
 When possible, Zeller spent his evenings illustrating ideas.

 Zeller was the illustrator for publications by Royal Dixon, the naturalist author.
 Later, Zeller began painting more seriously with oils.
 Zeller's themes included China, the Middle East, winter scenes, still life, country scenes, portraits and abstract works including Cubism.

 His work was exhibited at the Lantern Lane Gallery and in numerous juried shows in the Houston area.
 Zeller was awarded the Purchase Prize at Weimar, Texas in 1968 and juried Houston area art shows.